buda-base/owl-schema/lang-tags.md

 - `bo-x-dts` for a transliteration scheme sometimes called `Diacritical Transliteration Scheme` (DTS), used in some works ([ex1](https://www.tbrc.org/#!rid=W1KG13703), [ex2](https://www.tbrc.org/#!rid=W1PD95677))
 - `bo-x-phon-zh-Hant` for Tibetan written in Traditional Chinese characters
 - `bo-alalc97` for Tibetan transliterated following ALA-LC rules
+- `bo-x-phon-en-m-tbrc` for Tibetan transcribed in English with the TBRC phonetic conventions
+- `bo-x-phon-en-m-thlib` for Tibetan transcribed in English with the [Thlib phonetic conventions](http://www.thlib.org/reference/transliteration/#!essay=/thl/phonetics/)

 #### Mongolian